Kluvens/Computer-Science/DataStructure/CoreDataStructures.md

 For the array-based implementation of a stack, the push and pop operations take constant time, i.e. O(1).

 ## Queue
+A queue is defined as a linear data structure that is open at both ends and the operations are performed in First In First Out (FIFO) order.

+There are four different types of queues:
+1. simple queue
+2. circular queue
+3. priority queue
+4. double ended queue

+### Simple Queue

+### Circular Queue

+### Priority Queue

+### Double Ended Queue

 ## Hash Table